malvikasharan/surrounded-by-giants/_posts/2020-09-02-dora-panel-open-science.md

 We have been hearing this for a long time that it’s time for a culture change.
 The culture change can not truly happen if we fail to recognise less traditional research contributions.
-By thoughtfully and collaboratively setting-up multiple pathways for recognising all kinds of work in our projects, we will ensure that we do not promote a system that disproportionately undermine important work carried out by different members, especially those who have been previously and continuously left behind.
+By thoughtfully and collaboratively setting-up multiple pathways for recognising all kinds of work in our projects, we will ensure that we do not promote a system that disproportionately undermines important work carried out by different members, especially those who have been previously and continuously left behind.
-By incentivising collaboration and welcoming diversity of ideas, we can move away from the competitive and individualistic nature of academic evaluation.
+By incentivising collaboration and welcoming the diversity of ideas, we can move away from the competitive and individualistic nature of academic evaluation.

 With that, I would like to acknowledge my colleagues and community members from _The Turing Way_, especially Kirstie Whitaker and Open Life Science, particularly Yo Yehudi, Berenice Batut and our volunteer members.
 All our resources are available under cc-by 4.0, and you are welcome to join and help us improve how we recognize visible and invisible labour in science.